dojo/docs/dojo/on.rst

 Converting from dojo.connect
 ----------------------------
 dojo/on can replace dojo.connect when connect is used for connecting to DOM nodes.
 If you're connecting to normal JS objects and functions, use dojo/aspect instead.
+Also, note that event names may need to be changed to remove "on" from the names and lower-case the remaining event names used with dojo.connect.